MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/experiment.md

 - If you like the experiment's results, apply the changes to the base campaign or create a whole new campaign.

 > [!NOTE]
+> Experiments are only available for Search campaigns that do not have Dynamic Search Ads settings.
+A [mixed campaign](../guides/mixed-campaigns.md) cannot be an experiment campaign or the base campaign of an experiment.
+>
-> Experiments are only available for Search campaigns.
-If the campaign uses a shared budget, then you cannot use it as the base campaign for an experiment.
+> Experiments do not support shared budgets.
+If a campaign uses a shared budget, then you cannot use it as the base campaign for an experiment.

 When you create an experiment in your account, a new experiment and a new campaign are both created.
 Here are some of the notable details:
 - An *Experiment* entity is created with the [BaseCampaignId](#basecampaignid), [EndDate](#enddate), [Name](#name), [StartDate](#startdate), and [TrafficSplitPercent](#trafficsplitpercent) that you specified.
 The experiment [ExperimentStatus](#experimentstatus) will be set automatically by Microsoft Advertising to *Creating*, and the next time you retrieve the experiment its status will be either *Active*, *Creating*, *CreationFailed*, *Paused*, or *Scheduled*.